srgrunberg/wistia-doc/_posts/customizing-your-video.md

 title: Customizing Your Video
 description: Drive more interaction and better engagement with your content using Wistia video customization features.
 category: Video
-post_intro: <p>Your video content is truly powerful - and Wistia customization can ensure engagement with your audience, which drives business for you.</p><p>Once you customize your video, you can also choose to <a href="http://wistia.com/doc/embedding">embed it</a> with your customizations.</p>
+post_intro: <p>Your video content is truly powerful - and Wistia customization can ensure engagement with your audience, which drives business for you.</p><p>This article will cover the customization options for your video, and how to make them work for you.</p><p>Once you customize your video, you can also choose to <a href="http://wistia.com/doc/embedding">embed it</a> with your customizations.</p>
 ---

 ## The Customize Panel